 Indonesia Eximbank continuously increases its funding capacity by issuing bonds and providing third-party loans.
 Through consistent empowerment and development efforts for SMEs engaging in export activities, Indonesia Eximbank regularly attracts new exporters seeking to expand their businesses.

-To accomodate the needs of business agents all over Indonesia, Indonesia Eximbank currently has a network of 6 (six) offices located in cities spread throughout Indonesia’s vast string of islands.
-Apart from our head office in the nation’s capital of Jakarta, Indonesia Eximbank has 4 (four) regional-level offices located in Medan, Surabaya, Surakarta, and Makassar, as well as 3 (three) marketing offices in Batam, Balikpapan, and Denpasar.
+To accomodate the needs of business agents all over Indonesia, Indonesia Eximbank currently has a network of 10 (ten) offices located in cities spread throughout Indonesia’s vast string of islands.
+Apart from our head office in the nation’s capital of Jakarta, Indonesia Eximbank has 3 (three) regional-level offices located in Jakarta, Surabaya & Surakarta, as well as 3 (three) branch offices in Medan, Makassar & Surakarta, also 3 (three) Representative Offices in Batam, Balikpapan, and Denpasar.

 Tasks and Functions